GitWorktree.org logoGitWorktree.org

 Git Worktree Cheat Sheet

-A comprehensive quick-reference for every git worktree subcommand.
+The complete quick-reference for every git worktree subcommand, flag, and option.
 Bookmark this page and come back whenever you need a reminder.

 Quick Reference Table

-git worktree addCreate a new worktreegit worktree add ../hotfix hotfix/login
+git worktree addCreate a new worktreegit worktree add ../hotfix hotfix/login-b, --detach, --lock

-git worktree removeRemove a worktreegit worktree remove ../hotfix
+git worktree removeRemove a worktreegit worktree remove ../hotfix--force

-git worktree pruneClean up stale worktree metadatagit worktree prune
+git worktree pruneClean up stale metadatagit worktree prune--dry-run, --expire

 git worktree unlockAllow pruning againgit worktree unlock ../hotfix